SAP/open-resource-discovery/docs/spec-v1/index.md

 ### ORD Provider

-An <dfn id="def-ord-provider">ORD provider</dfn> is a system instance (of an application or service) that provides ORD information.
+An <dfn id="def-ord-provider">ORD provider</dfn> is a system instance (of an application or service) that exposes ORD information for self-description.
-The **provider role** applies to business applications/services that want to describe themselves (<dfn id="def-described-system-instance">described system instance</dfn>).

 An ORD provider MUST implement the [ORD Document API](#ord-document-api), which entails providing an [ORD configuration endpoint](#ord-configuration-endpoint) and [ORD document(s)](#ord-document).
 An ORD provider MUST use one of the standardized [ORD transport modes](#ord-transport-modes) for the ORD documents.
+Depending on the overall architecture, it MUST integrate with specific [ORD aggregators](#ord-aggregator).

 > 📖 See also: [How To Adopt ORD as a Provider](../details/articles/adopt-ord-as-provider.md).